aztecrex/engineer-site/BOARD.md

 * continuous delivery from Github - 3p
 * articles carry their own metadata

-### Epic: Showcase Functional Programming

-* incorporate PureScript - 8 swag
-  * probably have to eject again :)
-* figure out how to TDD PureScript - 5 swag

 ### No Epic

 * better look and feel